-Both the movements for the abolition of slavery and for women’s rights were powerful expressions of nineteenth-century Protestant moral reform.
+Both the movements for the abolition of slavery and for women’s rights were powerful expressions of 19th century Protestant moral reform.
 A few Christians raised protests against slavery prior to the Revolution, but many more began to question its compatibility with Christianity in light of the Enlightenment ideals enshrined in the Declaration of Independence.
 Early antislavery advocates began to call for gradual emancipation, sometimes linking emancipation to the repatriation of slaves to Africa.
-Strong critics like Daniel Walker sounded a more prophetic note with denunciations of the hypocrisy of American Christianity.
+Strong critics like Daniel Walker sounded a more prophetic note with denunciations of the hypocrisy of American Christianity and slavery.

 The abolitionist movement gained momentum in the north in the 1830s with calls for immediate emancipation.
 Black abolitionists like Frederick Douglass, white evangelicals like Theodore Weld, and white religious radicals like William Lloyd Garrison led a broad coalition that sought to convert churches to an understanding that slavery was a sin and to enlist them in the antislavery cause.
 The success of Harriet Beecher Stowe’s novel, Uncle Tom’s Cabin, aided the movement by creating a sympathetic portrait of slaves, which, while patronizing, appealed to the moralistic sentimentality that typified the piety of much of the Protestant middle class.